eireninja/webhook-api-worker/memory-bank/projectbrief.md

 3. Maintain comprehensive logging and notifications for trade monitoring
 4. Implement robust security measures with multi-layered protection
 5. Comply with OKX API rate limits and specifications
+6. Develop an operation tracking and logging system to monitor and analyze trade executions

 ## Project Scope
 ### In Scope